-Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Housing Forward The CoC's priorities and its Strategic Work Plan correspond to the City's Strategic Plan goals related to homeless and at-risk populations.
-City's Comprehensive City of Plano Planning The Action Plan contributes to the Comprehensive Plan goals for Plano as a livable, Plan Department organized, and changing City. organized, and changing City.
+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Continuum of Care Housing Forward The CoC's priorities and its Strategic Work Plan correspond to the City's Strategic Plan Continuum of Care Housing Forward goals related to homeless and at-risk populations.
+City's Comprehensive City of Plano Planning The Action Plan contributes to the Comprehensive Plan goals for Plano as a livable, Plan Department organized, and changing City.

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 2018 City of Plano Analysis of Impediments to Fair City of Plano Neighborhood Services Department Both the Action Plan and AI use housing and demographic data, as well as citizen and stakeholder outreach, to determine city housing needs and barriers.
 The overall goal for the AI is to eliminate housing discrimination, and the City ensures its Action Plan goals align with the AI.
-Annual Plan Plano Housing Authority Plano Housing Authority's annual plan normally provides details about the organization's operations and programs.
+Annual Plan Plano Housing Authority Plano Housing Authority's annual plan provides details about the organization's operations and programs.
 Both PHA and the City aim to help low-income households secure housing.